Polynomial Curve Systems are Exponentially Decaying: -Barrier lakes

-Now by Lemma~\ref{QR} if some quick return produces a gap compatible with $N(C, L)$, we are done.
-Otherwise, we would have a barrier lake with the barrier being the part of $L$ whose two end points are the starting and ending points of the quick return.
-We may thus assume that the barrier is thin, which contains at most $\epsilon N (C,L)$ intersection points of $C$ and $L$.
+Recall that $C$ is minimal and $C^1$ is a component of $F^{-1}(C)$ so that (\ref{BA}) holds.
+By Lemma~\ref{QR}, the Main Theorem will follow if some quick return yields a gap compatible with $N(C, L)$.
+Hence we may assume that all quick returns produce thin gaps.
+Then we obtain $\emph{barrier lakes}$, where the $\emph{barriers}$ are the parts of $L$ whose endpoints are the starting and ending points of the quick return.
+In what follows, we assume that all barriers are thin, each containing at most $\epsilon N(C,L)$ intersection points of $C$ and $L$.
 Let us explain this more precisely.